 - Meanwhile, heat oil, over medium, in a large pan

-- Add red pepper flakes, ½ tsp salt, and onion to the pan
+- Add red pepper flakes, ½ teaspoon salt, and onion to the pan

 - Cook, stirring occasionally until the onion is softened, about 5 minutes